 Daisy’s marriage became difficult, however, and she and Naha divorced.
 Soon after, she met a Zuni jeweler (Leo Poblano) and moved to Zuni where she lived until her death in 1994.
 Leo was also a firefighter, and in the late 1950s he was killed while fighting a forest fire.
 Later, Daisy married another Zuni jeweler, Sydney Hooee, and he was her last husband.
 In the 1960s, Daisy helped revive the art of pottery making at Zuni by starting a Zuni-style ceramics class at the reservation high school.
 (For a pot made by this program, see 2003-06.)
 Daisy lived in many worlds.
 (Biographical information is from the Blairs 1999:183-184, 194-198, and Fowler 1977.)

 As her older sister Rachel aged, Daisy frequently traveled back to Hopi to help Rachel with her pottery.
 (See 1989-06.)
 Throughout her life, Daisy made Nampeyo-like Hopi pots using Hopi clay.
 Sometimes she made Zuni-style pottery.
-(See 2007-02 for an example).
+(See 2007-02 and 2020-05 for examples.)
 Pot 2011-13 is the only pot I know of that combines both pottery traditions.

 (For a complete list of the Daisy pots in the collection, please see the Index of Artists.)

 Al Hayes, from whom I bought pot 2011-13, sent me an email and photograph of this pot on 12/24/10: